Ejust-Robotics-Club/Ejust-Robotics-Club/README.md

 ## Welcome to Robotics Club Family
-Important Note: Please Stay safe and in good health and take necessary precautions and commit to the preventive measures
+**Important Note**: Please Stay safe and in good health and take necessary precautions and commit to the preventive measures.

 ### Club Mission
-The Robotics Club aims at providing unique, challenging learning environments that inspire E-JUST students to apply and improve their science, technology, engineering, and math skills.
+Robotics Club aims at providing unique, challenging learning environments that inspire E-JUST students to apply and improve their science, technology, engineering, and math skills.
 Through a series of learning sessions, workshops, events, and seminars, we aim to keep up with the frontiers in the robotics field, and to organize and join competitions.